Battle of Entzheim: Background

 In January 1674, Denmark joined the anti-French coalition, followed by the February Treaty of Westminster, which ended the Third Anglo-Dutch War.
 The allies agreed to focus on expelling France from its remaining positions in the Netherlands, while an Imperial army opened a second front in Alsace.
 Louis appointed Turenne commander in Alsace and ordered him to prevent the Imperials breaking into Eastern France, or linking up with the Dutch.
-Since he could not expect reinforcements, the longer Turenne delayed, the worse his position became, and so he decided to take the offensive.
+Since he could not expect reinforcements, the longer Turenne delayed the worse his position became, and so he decided to take the offensive.
 He was helped in this since French armies of the period held significant advantages over their opponents; undivided command, talented generals, and vastly superior logistics.
-Reforms introduced by Louvois, the Secretary of War, meant they could mobilise much more quickly than their adversaries, and campaign for longer.
+Reforms introduced by Secretary of War Louvois, meant they could mobilise quicker than their adversaries, and remain in the field longer.

-This flexibility allowed Turenne to attack his opponents individually, and at Sinsheim on 16 June, he inflicted heavy casualties on a detachment under Aeneas de Caprara, although he was unable to prevent him linking up with Bournonville.
-In August 1674, the French army in Flanders defeated a combined Dutch-Imperial army at Seneffe; while this relieved pressure on their northern border, losses were so heavy they shocked the court.
-In early September, 40,000 Imperial troops under Bournonville and Caprara entered Alsace by crossing the Rhine at Strasbourg, which was then part of the Holy Roman Empire.
-Having done so, Bournonville moved onto Entzheim to await another 20,000 troops led by Frederick William, Elector of Brandenburg, giving him a combined force that would allow him to overwhelm the French.
-Turenne decided to attack before these reinforcements could arrive and on the night of 2-3 October, he left Molsheim, crossed the Bruche River, and arrived at Entzheim early on the morning of 4 October.
+This meant Turenne could attack his opponents one by one, and at Sinsheim on 16 June, he inflicted heavy casualties on a detachment under Aeneas de Caprara, although he was unable to prevent him linking up with Bournonville.
+In August 1674, the French and Dutch fought an inconclusive but bloody battle at Seneffe in Flanders.
+In early September, 40,000 Imperial troops under Bournonville and Caprara entered Alsace by crossing the Rhine at Strasbourg, then part of the Holy Roman Empire.
+Bournonville moved onto Entzheim to await another 20,000 troops led by Frederick William, Elector of Brandenburg, which would give him a combined force large enough to overwhelm the French.
+On the night of 2-3 October, Turenne left Molsheim, crossed the Bruche River, and arrived at Entzheim early on the morning of 4 October.
 The speed of his movement took Bournonville by surprise and cut him off from Strasbourg.